-I worked for a top partner at Arthur Andersen who would HURL individual Chuckles candies at audit staff — hard.
+I worked for a top partner at now defunct Arthur Andersen LLP who would HURL individual Chuckles candies at audit staff—hard.
 Not charming or funny, just obnoxious and dangerous.
-Other partners would routinely have audit staff — people with masters’ degrees and CPA licenses — retrieve their cars from the parking garage.
-It wasn’t even intended as hazing or initiation — it was just a reflection of how unimportant they really felt the audit staff was.
-And I can’t tell you how many hours staff spent on brainless tasks like sticking paper reinforcements on binder inserts and manually counting pages in printed audit reports just to be sure all pages were present.
+Other partners would routinely have audit staff— people with masters’ degrees and CPA licenses—retrieve their cars from the parking garage.
+It wasn’t even intended as hazing or initiation—it was just a reflection of how unimportant they really felt the audit staff was.
+And I can’t tell you how many hours very highly educated staff spent on brainless tasks like sticking paper reinforcements on binder inserts and manually counting pages in printed audit reports just to be sure all pages were present.

 The result: A constant brain drain, even though this was the top CPA firm in the world at the time.
 As soon as most professional staff had enough experience to make them attractive to private employers, they were outta there.